-Geraldine is an interdisciplinary British artist, currently based in Stockholm.
+Geraldine is an interdisciplinary British artist and contemporary mystic currently based in Stockholm.

 Within her own practice she is participating specifically at the intersections of site, myth, psychological topography, otherness and the liminal experience of the magickal body.
 Drawing from initial psychogeographic work started in 2006, where she was working with archetypes of the wild, sexuality and transgression in relation to carnival/ritual , place and event, her practice has gradually evolved to acknowledge her own relationship to the esoteric, as experiential research rather than anthropological study.

-Her material work consists of sculpture, printmaking/artists books, analogue photography, and sound art, these tangible forms being an extension of the body’s communion when in performance, which takes the form of ritual, both private and public, (often undocumented) … with the artefacts left behind becoming the future signifiers of event, this allowing for an archaeology of transgression to emerge, as an attempt at survival, amidst the chaos that is/was western civilisation.
+Her material work consists of mythopoetic assemblages, sculpture, sound art and short film.
+These tangible manifestations being an extension of the body’s communion when in performance, which takes the form of ritual, both private and public, (often undocumented) … with the artefacts left behind becoming the future signifiers of event, this allowing for an archaeology of transgression to emerge, as an attempt at survival.

 Her performances being often interactive, overlap with new research into using ritual workshops as a vessle for facilitating a human connection with the ecological/cosmological and spiritual realm.